Coastal Planning Co-ordinator

 This integrated management will be achieved through partnership action, integrating the different policies and actions that have an effect on the coast, and bringing together stakeholders to inform, support and implement these policies and actions in a coordinated and transparent way.

 This site provides information on the tamar estuaries and the work of the forum to provide a sustainable management framework.

-Following a thorough period of consultation, the Tamar Estuaries Management Plan 2013 - 2018 has now been finalised and agreed by the partners of Tamar Estuaries Consultative Forum.
+Following a thorough period of consultation, the Tamar Estuaries Management Plan 2013 to 2018 has now been finalised and agreed by the partners of Tamar Estuaries Consultative Forum.

 The consultation process resulted in 271 responses being received from 24 different people.
 These comments fell into a number of different categories including typos, comments about presentation and format and comments relating to content and approach.
-Of the 271 responses, just 10 were not accepted or were deemed outside the scope of the consultation and a further 5 were accepted only in part.
-The full table of responses is available to download below.
+Of the 271 responses, just 10 were not accepted or were deemed outside the scope of the consultation and a further five were accepted only in part.
+The full table of responses is available to download:

-The new management plan sets out the pressures and work priorities for the next 6 years and takes a risk based approach to the management of the European Marine Site.
+The new management plan sets out the pressures and work priorities for the next six years and takes a risk based approach to the management of the European Marine Site.